 The general theory of acupuncture is based on the premise that bodily functions are regulated by an energy called ‘qi’, which flows through the body.
 Disruptions of this flow are believed to be responsible for disease.
 Acupuncture is a procedure that aims to correct imbalances in the flow of qi by stimulation of anatomical locations on or under the skin (these are the specific acupuncture points or ‘acupoints’).

 The most common mechanism of stimulation of acupuncture points is via penetration of the skin by thin metal needles, which are manipulated manually or by electrical stimulation.

 What should I expect during a treatment?

-- The acupuncture provider will complete a relevant history and physical examination in order to determine which acupuncture points to use (certain conditions or causes of pain require stimulation of certain acupuncture points).
+- Dr. Kyle Roth will complete a relevant patient history in order to determine which acupuncture points to use (certain conditions or causes of pain require stimulation of certain acupuncture points).

 - Usually 1-10 needles will be used per treatment, depending on what condition is being treated

 - The needles used are pre-sterilized and individually wrapped; they are immediately disposed of after one use

 - The needles are usually left in anywhere from 1 minute to 20 minutes, depending on what condition is being treated

 - In some cases, Dr. Kyle Roth may choose to use electrical acupuncture; this consists of attaching alligator clips to a few of the needles, in order to increase stimulation to the needle